Reflecting on the Economics of Programmatic

 The journey of programmatic advertising has been fascinating, and IX has enjoyed a front seat for each major wave of innovation along the way.
+We are reflecting on these innovations and the economics of programmatic.

 The first major wave of innovation spanned many years and focused on standards that led to the creation of OpenRTB to create scale and vendor choice.
 We then brought relationships into programmatic via Deal IDs and Private Marketplaces.
 Next, we enabled equal exchange access to inventory via header bidding so the waterfall could be rightfully put to bed (at least on the web).